lubacien/connect_4/README.md

 https://lubacien.github.io/connect_4/

-click the link and sned the join link to the friend you would like to play with
+click the link and send the join link to the friend you would like to play with